 The Period of PURPLE Crying is a normal, but frustrating period of increased crying that all infants experience in the first few weeks and months after birth.
 In order to educate parents about this phase, the BC Children’s Hospital collects and distributes purple hats to babies born in October and November.
 Hats may be knit or crocheted; they should be sized for newborns, and must be at least 50% purple.
 Details are available on the CLICK!
 For Babies website.

 Hats are collected at the September Guild meeting by Glenda M. and at many local yarn stores.

 Lighthouse Harbour Ministries

-Vancouver’s Lighthouse Harbour Ministries is a mission work dedicated to serving the Lord among the seafarers of the world.
-They provide help and support to the more than 40,000 ship workers who visit the Port of Vancouver every year – Loneliness and separation from loved ones are just some of the problems these seafarers face.
+Vancouver’s Lighthouse Harbour Ministries is a mission who’s work is dedicated to serving the Lord among the seafarers of the world.
+They provide help and support to the more than 40,000 ship workers who visit the Port of Vancouver every year – loneliness and separation from loved ones are just some of the problems these seafarers face.
 Knitted toques are collected and donated to seafarers who may not be used to our cooler winter temperatures.